UniversalDependencies/docs/_hy/feat/PronType.md

 ### <a name="Emp">`Emp`</a>: emphatic pronoun or determiner

-As emphatic pro-adjectives (determiners) these emphasize the nominal they depend on.
+As emphatic pro-adjectives (determiners) emphasize the nominal they depend on.
 There are similarities with personal, demonstrative, reflexive and possessive pronouns / determiners.

 See also the [Number[psor]]() and [Person[psor]]() features for further details.